 Why a community?
 So members can learn from and support one another in their Plans.
-Register for free to ask financial questions, share insights, and follow the journey of other SUM180 members.
+Sign up to ask financial questions, share insights, and follow the journey of other SUM180 members.

 Ready to join the conversation?
-Create an account.
-With your account, you’ll also have access to our Spending tracker and newsletter.
+Sign up.
+You’ll also have access to our Spending Tracker and newsletter.
 When you’re ready, subscribe to build your Plan.

 +1 for Dollar-cost averaging!
 No one can predict what the stock market is going to do and attempting to time it is an exercise in futility.
 Dollar-cost averaging removes emotion from the equation which is HUGE when it comes to long-term investing.

 Kelby Green – Ambassador started the topic I'm Self-Employed…What Can I Do to Save for Retirement? in the forum Plan your retirement 12 hours, 26 minutes ago